Google Translate Disclaimer

 How is it spread?

 Animals such as cattle, sheep, and goats can carry the Q fever bacteria in tissues involved in birth such as the uterus, placenta, and birth fluids.
-Infected animals also release the bacteria in milk and manure.
-People acquire the infection by inhaling infectious aerosols and contaminated dusts generated by animals or animal products.
-People can also get Q fever by drinking infected milk.
-Person to person transmission occurs rarely, if ever.
+Infected animals also release bacteria in milk and manure.
+People can get sick by inhaling dust or spray from the infected animal’s body fluids (contaminated wool, straw, laundry).
+People can also get Q fever by drinking milk from the animal with Q Fever.
+Person to person transmission is very rare.

 What symptoms should I watch for?